 There’s so much I love to do outside of my business!

 I’m growing a garden and almost 100 houseplants.
-I love to read science books.
+I love to read and collect handbooks on my favorite topics.
 I’m currently learning and practicing nature videography.
 Priit and I recently bought a homestead and are planning our first house – planning and figuring everything out has become a wonderful way to spend evenings.
-I love to try new recipes (my current obsession is canning) and host our friends.
-I go on vacation and create travel videos.
+I love to try new recipes (my current obsession is canning), knit sweaters, and host our friends.
+I go on vacations and create travel videos to look back on when I’m old and grey.
 I have personal goals and projects that have nothing to do with my business.

 Don’t get me wrong – it’s not about chasing a perfect work-life balance.
 I’m not even sure that exists.
 It’s also not about creating a four-hour workweek.
 Rather, it’s about finding a ratio that fits my life like a glove in the season I’m in right now.
 We’ll see how it goes.